matiasraisanen/steamScore/README.md

 ## Live link

 You can try the application [here](http://renki.dy.fi/steamscore/).
+If you don't have a profile set up for yourself, you can do a search for **skofdo**, which is me. 😎